CENTRAL SOCCER LEAGUE

 The half time intervals shall be 5 minutes.

 C. A grace period of twenty minutes will be allowed for ALL CSL games in the event that a team has less than seven players at the appointed kick-off time.
-The defaulting team shall forfeit the game, be fined (See Appendix A) plus the applicable referee fees and the points will be awarded to the opposing team.
+The offending team shall default the game, be fined (See Appendix A) plus the applicable referee fees and the points will be awarded to the opposing team.
 In the event that both teams have less than seven players, no points will be awarded.

 D. In the event a team has its compliment of players reduced to less than seven players during a game for whatever reason, the club will be subject to a fine (See Appendix A) and the game shall be forfeited.